Anqa-H/End-to-end-big-data-pipeline-for-StackOverflow-posts-to-classify-topics-/README.md

 ## Data Ingestion

 - Connect to AWS RDS:
-Use ADF and Airflow to connect to the stack database and raw_st schema.
-Transfer Users and PostTypes tables to the Data Lake (weekly).
+Use ADF and Airflow to connect to transfer Users and PostTypes tables to the Data Lake (weekly).
 ![Screenshot 2024-05-16 145216](https://github.com/Anqa-H/End-to-end-big-data-pipeline-for-StackOverflow-posts-to-classify-topics-/assets/80011409/fb9a3971-b573-4e26-8353-c3755a8bacfe)
 - Connect to Azure Blob Storage:
 Use ADF to copy daily Posts data files from the Azure Blob container to the Data Lake.